bberaki2008/challenge-one/README.md

-# Marketing Agency
+# Horiseon Marketing Agency

 ## Description

-This Challenge was created to meet & implement accessiblity standard as well as to optimize its ranking on the search engine.
+Horiseon Marketing Agency is marketing agency and created to meet & implement accessiblity standard as well as to optimize its ranking on the search engine.
 It contains topics on Search Engine Optimization, Online Reputation Management, Social Media Marketing and so on...

 ## Installation